yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 - This material was based on [other tutorials](https://comptag.github.io/rpackage_tutorials/) developed by Robin Belton, Ben Holmgren (name familiar?), and Jordan Schupbach.
 We thank them for giving us a head start on this material!
+- The photo of Starry Night is from [The VanGogh Gallery](https://www.vangoghgallery.com/catalog/Painting/508/Starry%20Night.html)